Read aloud: Favorite storybooks

 - Susan Wojciechowski, Christmas Miracle of Jonathan Toomey.
 One of our favorite read-alouds!
 Perfect for a night when the focus is on the nativity set, perhaps Christmas Eve, before the Jesus figure appears in the manger on Christmas morning.

-- Jane Donovan, Winter’s Gift
+- Jane Donovan, Winter’s Gift.
+A country story of hope reborn.

 - Margery Williams, The Velveteen Rabbit.
 See also the wonderful 30-minute video featuring music by George Winston, narrated by Meryl Streep.